GAURAV-DEEP01/MiniServer/Documentation/Routes.md

 ## Conclusion

 This document provides an overview of how routing, request handling, and response generation work in the custom HTTP server.
 The server is designed to be lightweight yet powerful, Handles request with query parameters, and has different HTTP methods.
 By using this documentation, you should be able to extend the server's functionality or integrate it into your projects.
+Note: the server does not compress the body data before sending and there is more feature/requirement to the server yet to implement or not implemented.